Examples for giving negative feedback to your manager

 Favoritism

-Some people get treated well while others are ignored.
-It’s having a negative impact on the team’s well-being, and something needs to change before it gets worse.
+Some people are treated well, while others are ignored.
+This negatively impacts the team’s well-being, and something needs to change before it worsens.

 Try, “I’ve heard some team members say there is favoritism within the team.
 I think ensuring fairness and equal opportunities for all team members could improve morale.”